joakim-strandberg/aida_2012/README.md

 applications by providing common functionality implemented in formally verified software.

 The Aida library consists of (mostly) formally verified SPARK and conforms to the Ada 2012 standard.
-It has successfully been compiled using GNAT GPL 2016 on both Ubuntu 16.04 and Windows 10.
+It has successfully been compiled using GNAT Community Edition 2016 and 2017 on both Ubuntu 16.04 and Windows 10.

 Design goals:

  - Minimize external dependencies.
 If you have an Ada 2012 compiler you are good to go.
  - Use SPARK whenever possible.
+ - The standard Integer type must at least be 32-bits, which is true for both the 32- and 64-bit versions of the GNAT compiler.
+ - Make the Aida library suitable for both 32- and 64-bit desktop applications and 32-bit embedded systems.

-The Aida library provides for example basic types (integers, strings,...) for use in projects.
+The Aida library provides for example conversion routines for basic types.
 Consider:
 ```
 with Aida.Text_IO;

 procedure Main is
-   use all type Aida.Int32_T;
-   use all type Aida.String_T;

-   User_Input : constant Aida.String_T := "123";
+   User_Input : constant String := "123";

-   I : constant Aida.Int32_T := To_Int32 (User_Input);
+   I : constant Aida.Int32_T := Aida.String.To_Int32 (User_Input);

-   Result : constant Aida.String_T := To_String (I);
+   Result : constant String := Aida.Int32.To_String (I);
 begin
    Aida.Text_IO.Put_Line ("User entered: ", Result);
 end Main;